CarbonUser/TranportCarbonExchange/content/authors/吳恩達/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Raj Porandla is a seasoned professional with 20 years of experience in technology development, systems engineering for Smart Mobility Solutions, data-driven solutions for climate change, transportation congestion mitigation problems and air quality mitigation problems.
-Cross trained professional with emphasis on transportation and environmental policies to lead the development of tools for quantifying transportation environmental impacts.
-Envisioned road maps for designing effective strategies to achieve transportation decarbonization goals and developed dashboards to track the progress of transport GHG emission reduction pathways.
-He has research interests in Autonomous Vehicles, Transport GHG Emissions, Sustainability, Climate Change and Application of Blockchain Technology for Emission Monitoring, Reporting and Verification.
+bio: He has research interests in Autonomous Vehicles, Transport GHG Emissions, Sustainability, Climate Change and Application of Blockchain Technology for Emission Monitoring, Reporting and Verification.
 interests:
   - Blockchain Technology
   - ESG